Each year the Society awards its Members the Research Harmonisation Award (RHA).

 Membership of each group must have the following:

-Academic input - Research Harmonisation Groups may consist of from five to twenty senior researchers who have a research track record in the topic covered by the Group.
+Academic input - Research Harmonisation Groups may consist from five to twenty senior and early career researchers who have a research track record in the topic covered by the Group.
 At least half the members should be early career researchers (post docs, first time lecturers) who are nurtured by senior members of the group.
 The Society recognizes early career researchers as individuals who are less than 40 years of age or within five years post-doc of their terminal degree taking into account career breaks.

 The group should include people with lived experience.
 They may also include industry representatives, if appropriate.